clutchwave/mikeroberto-blog/src/data/post/2018/carbs-fats-brain.md

 ---
 publishDate: 2018-06-22
 title: "Is the Combo of Carbs and Fats Duping Your Brain.. and Diet?"
+excerpt: "Is one of our bigger diet problems when we mix carbs and fats together?
+Because our brains sure get confused by the situation...
+Image Courtesy Cell..."
 category: "Diet Research"
 tags:
   - "Calories"